nextml/NEXT/README.md

 # NEXT

+*NEXT is a system that makes it easy to develop, evaluate, and apply active learning.*

 ## Getting the code

 You can download the latest version of NEXT from github with the following clone command: